| plot.ts {base} | R Documentation |

 With one principal argument, these functions create time series

-plots, for multivariate series of two kinds depending on plot.type
+plots, for multivariate series of two kinds depending on plot.type,

-is present, both x
+If y is present, both x and y must be univariate,

-and a “scatter” plot y ~ x
+and a “scatter” plot y ~ x will be drawn, enhanced by

-using text
+using text if xy.labels is

-xy.lines
+xy.lines is TRUE.

-for basic time series construction and access
+ts for basic time series construction and access

 functionality.